arahi7860/Bubble-Sort/readme.md

 # Bubble Sort

 **Bubble Sort** or **Sinking Sort** is a simple sorting method that will sort an array by comparing adjacent elements in an array and swaps their positions if they are in the wrong order.
+In effect causing each item to "bubble" to the position it belongs.

+## Diagram

 ![Step 1](./images/bubble-sort-step1-iteration-stages.png)
 ![Step 2](./images/bubble-sort-step2-iteration-stages.png)